steedos/contract/steedos-platform/README.md

 ## Starting Steedos

-Instructions for initializing the Steedos platform, a powerful workflow solution, using different methods.
+Instructions for initializing the Steedos Platform, a powerful low-code solution, using different methods.

 ### 1. Launching Steedos with Docker